Skip to main content

 • May 2025: Eric Trump promotes his family's mining company from the main stage of the Las Vegas Bitcoin Conference.

-By November 2025, Bitcoin trades above $100,000.
-40% of all global Bitcoin mining happens within US, and the remaining 60% happening outside US is mostly US-owned.
+By November 2025, 40% of all global Bitcoin mining happened within US, and the remaining 60% happening outside US was mostly US-owned.
+And then, Bitcoin collapsed, again.

 Early 2026: The Great Mining "Bleed"

-By April 2026, the Bitcoin mining industry hit a wall.
-While Bitcoin’s price struggled, the cost of actually producing a single Bitcoin reached record highs, creating a financial "black hole" for the companies that keep the network running.
+By 11 April 2026 (last date when this post was updated), the Bitcoin mining industry had hit a wall.
+While Bitcoin’s price struggled, the cost of actually producing a single Bitcoin remained roughly the same, while bitcoin price tumbled.
+This created a financial "black hole" for the companies that keep the network running.

 The Math of a Losing Business